arlearn-abitha/Portfolio/README.md

 #

 <img align="left" width="250" height="150" src="https://github.com/arlearn-abitha/Portfolio/blob/master/Images/stroke_predict.png"> **[Stroke Prediction Project](https://github.com/arlearn-abitha/Data-Science-Projects/tree/main/Stroke%20Prediction%20Project)**

+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+Each row in the data provides relavant information about the patient.
 In this project, after doing data analysis, I got the following inferences.
 1. Stroke is occuring in people who are 30+ years old.
 2. Those who have avg_glucose_level less than 120 have more chance of getting a stroke.
 3. Those who have avg_glucose_level more than 150 have high chance of getting a stroke.